adrianvb/uptimerobot-telegraf/README.md

 $Env:UPTIMEROBOT_KEY=xxx
 ```

-the included config simply get all monitors from uptimerobot and prints it to stdout.
+the included config simply fetches all monitors from uptimerobot and outputs the state and type of the monitor and the last response time to stdout.
 ```
 telegraf --config uptimerobot.conf --test --quiet
 ```